Polistina bill to fund airport transport projects clears committee

-TRENTON — A bill to give the Casino Reinvestment Development Authority the ability to finance transportation projects linking the Atlantic City Airport to the city’s tourism district passed out of a State Senate committee Thursday.
+TRENTON — A bill to give the Casino Reinvestment Development Authority the ability to finance transportation projects linking Atlantic City International Airport to the city’s Tourism District passed out of a state Senate committee Thursday.

-Polistina’s bill would authorize the authority to enter into an agreement with the State or New Jersey Transportation Trust Fund Authority to provide for funding of a transportation project.
+Polistina’s bill would authorize the authority to enter into an agreement with the state Transportation Trust Fund Authority to provide for funding of a transportation project.

 People are also reading…

-There have been pushes at least since the 1990s to add a train stop in the township's Pomona section near the airport.
+There have been pushes at least since the 1990s to add a train stop in Galloway Township's Pomona section near the airport.

+"That could be one of the projects (funded under the bill)," Polistina said after the committee hearing.

+He said the goal was to give the CRDA the ability to collaborate with other transportation entities to improve connections between the city and the airport, which is about 16 miles inland.

 Last year, the Atlantic City Rail Line Coalition formed to focus on the short- and long-term improvement of access to and service along the Atlantic City Rail Line, which stretches from the resort to Philadelphia.